SeriousOldMan/Simulator-Controller/README.md

 19. [Defining custom Button Box Modes](https://youtu.be/CqXcjTRoLpE) - This video demonstrates how you can define your own Button Box layers with custom commands.

+20. [Unboxing Practice Center](https://www.youtube.com/watch?v=Qx3I0B8AvhQ) - We are taking a detailed look at the "Practice Center", which lets you organize your practice sessions and solo races, as well as the data collected during those sessions.

 This list will be extended from time to time to cover new functionalities.

 ### Discord Community